-One of the biggest challenges to staying sober after treatment is the fact that you are returning to your life before treatment, which can be an environment filled with drug triggers.
-The best way to avoid giving in to these drug cravings is to avoid these triggers altogether.
+One of the biggest challenges to staying sober after addiction treatment is the fact that you are returning to your life before treatment, which can be an environment filled with temptations and triggers.
+The best way to avoid giving in to these drug cravings is to avoid these triggers as much as you can.
 This process often includes keeping your distance from any places, people, or events that are associated with your addiction.

 “Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds, because you know that the testing of your faith produces perseverance.” – James 1:2-4

 “Trust in the LORD with all your heart and lean not on your own understanding; in all your ways submit to Him, and he will make your paths straight.” – Proverbs 3:5-6